salmanbao/BlueOcean-Project/README.md

-# Advanced Sample Hardhat Project
+# BlueOcean Project

-This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.
+BlueOcean is a NFT marketplace built upon opensea smart contracts.

-The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
-It also comes with a variety of other tools, preconfigured to work with the project code.
+The project comes with a variety of other tools, preconfigured to work with the project code.

 Try running some of the following tasks: